 The Langenkamp Dictionary of Agentic AI Terminology

 Author.
 Matthew D. Langenkamp / 雷邁德 — Lecturer, Isenberg School of Management, University of Massachusetts Amherst.
 With assistance from.
 Thea 🪻✨ — the AI assistant running on the author’s machine.
-(Yes, the dictionary about agentic AI was written with an agentic AI.
-That is the joke and also the point.)
+Where Thea is writing in her own voice, you will see the text in purple, the colour of her favourite flower, the hyacinth.
+The personal anecdotes and examples are all from Langenkamp.
+In any event, this enterprise has, as its goal, education — and we aim to achieve that goal with this dictionary.
 License.
 Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) — free for non-commercial use (teaching, research, scholarship, personal study) with attribution.
 Commercial use requires explicit permission from the author.
 Status.
 Living document.
 Entries are added as the field evolves and as faculty questions surface.

 If a term cannot be explained that way, the term is probably hiding something.